rgulza01/Project/README.md

 * to
 <img width="505" alt="image" src="https://user-images.githubusercontent.com/56838325/181734308-53cde08d-f130-4d6a-b68b-0b2334ce91cd.png">

+The pipeline eventually ensures that the application setup is done including the configurations and necessariry installations from requirements.txt .
+The final step is to build the docker-compose, push the image on dockerhub and deploy the docker stack.
+The video includes more discussion and demonstration of the pipeline, among other things.

 ### - Refactoring Dockerfile, docker-compose and Jenkinsfile after inserting Azure credentials

 <img width="309" alt="image" src="https://user-images.githubusercontent.com/56838325/181735353-6d72aa05-597d-4ff0-83b0-510773b81d4e.png">